GxNaitik/CKB-LEARNING-TRACK/README.md

 # CKB-LEARNING-TRACK
-A repository for tracking my weekly learning logs, notes, and resources related to CKB
+This repository is all about CKB logs ,notes ,projects ,concepts ,all ckb-links and my weekly learning track about CKB.